William Kay (scholar): Life

-The youngest of nine children of Thomas and Ann Kay of Knaresborough, he was born 8 April 1820, at Pickering, North Yorkshire.
-He passed two years at Giggleswick school, and, together with James Fraser, gained an open scholarship at Lincoln College, Oxford, 15 March 1836.
+The youngest of nine children of Thomas and Ann Kay of Knaresborough, he was born on the 8th of April 1820, at Pickering, North Yorkshire.
+He passed two years at Giggleswick school, and, together with James Fraser, gained an open scholarship at Lincoln College, Oxford, on 15 March 1836.
 He graduated in 1839 with a first class in classics and a second in mathematics.
-He was elected a fellow of his college 22 October 1840, and in 1842 was appointed one of the tutors, proceeded M.A., and was elected Pusey and Ellerton Hebrew scholar.
+He was elected as a fellow of his college 22 October 1840, and in 1842 and was appointed one of the tutors, proceeded M.A., and was elected Pusey and Ellerton Hebrew scholar.

 Kay took holy orders in 1843, and in 1849, after proceeding B.D., he went out to India as principal of Bishop’s College, Calcutta.
-In 1855 he paid his only visit to England while principal of Bishop's College, and proceeded D.D. at Oxford.
-In 1864 he resigned his post at Calcutta and returned to Oxford.
+In 1855, he paid his only visit to England while principal of Bishop's College, and proceeded D.D. at Oxford.
+In 1864, he resigned his post at Calcutta and returned to Oxford.

 In 1865 Kay was made select preacher before the university, and in 1866 was presented by his college to the rectory of Great Leighs, Essex, where he remained for the rest of his life.
 He was appointed Grinfield lecturer in 1869, was an honorary canon of St Albans Cathedral, and one of the bishop's chaplains.

-Kay died, after much suffering, 16 January 1886.
+Kay died on 18 January 1886, after much suffering.
 He was unmarried, and had for many years lived the life of a recluse, dividing his time between his biblical studies and the care of his parish.